![]() EXPAND YOUR CONCEPTS OF SECURITY |

 If you are implementing 10 cameras or more, you should try to estimate the load on the network using a few rules of thumb:

 Determine the pattern of congestion levels over a given period to find out if you have to install additional bandwidth capacity on your network or whether you can make use of the same network as for general business activities.
 It may be that the network traffic drops off during nighttime and weekends—the times when you may want to activate the surveillance system.
-It may be that the network traffic drops off during nighttime and weekends—the times when you may want to activate the surveillance system.

 The usage pattern will help you to determine whether you can: